-Hull was the representative for Illinois’s 16th congressional district as a Republican.
+Hull was the representative for Illinois’s 16th congressional district and was a Republican.
 He served from 1931 to 1933.

 He was previously the representative for Illinois’s 16th congressional district as a Republican from 1927 to 1931; the representative for Illinois’s 16th congressional district as a Republican from 1925 to 1927; and the representative for Illinois’s 16th congressional district as a Republican from 1923 to 1925.